czivar/bgp-simulator/README.md

-# bgp-simulator
+# BGP simulator with MED
-BGP Simulator with Dijkstra's Algorithm
+BGP Simulator with Dijkstra's Algorithm (with MED)

 ## Overview

 This simulator models a simplified Border Gateway Protocol (BGP) network using Dijkstra's algorithm to calculate the shortest paths between Autonomous Systems (AS).
 Each AS is represented as a node in the graph, and the edges represent the connections between AS with their respective weights (latencies).
+In BGP, the MED attribute is used to indicate the preference of one exit point over another when there are multiple exit points to the same neighboring AS.
+Here's an updated version of the BGP simulator that models MED.

 ## Explanation
-We define an AutonomousSystem class to represent each AS, with attributes for its ASN, name, and peers.
-The BGP class manages the AS graph and implements Dijkstra's algorithm to calculate the shortest paths.
+The code models a BGP network with Autonomous Systems (AS) and their peering relationships.
+Each AS can advertise prefixes with MED values, and the best path to a prefix is selected based on the MED value.
-The shortest_path method returns the shortest path and its distance between two given AS.
+The shortest_path method uses Dijkstra's algorithm to calculate the shortest path between two AS.
+The best_path method selects the best path to a prefix based on MED values.
-The print_routing_table method displays the routing table for a given AS, showing the shortest paths to all other AS.
+The print_routing_table method displays the routing table for a given AS.

 ## Run it and Output